custom-select/custom-select/README.md

 ```

-The *pluginParameters* parameter is an object for plugin configuration, default is:
+The *pluginOptions* parameter is an object that overwrites some default plugin configurations.

+The default config is:
 ```js
 {
   containerClass: 'custom-select-container',